-Many expat parents have the impression that EtonHouse only offers programmes for pre-K tykes.
+Many expat parents have the impression that EtonHouse offers programmes only for pre-K tykes.

 Students get to interact with an English and Mandarin teacher each day, which helps them think, understand and communicate effectively in two languages.

-EtonHouse Broadrick isn’t just a stellar IB PYP World School, it was recently authorised as a Cambridge school.
+EtonHouse Broadrick isn’t just a stellar IB PYP World School, it was authorised as a Cambridge school.

 “The Secondary 1-3 curriculum is specifically designed to link the in-depth conceptual understanding developed in the IB PYP to the intensive study-skillsbased Cambridge-approved IGCSE programme undertaken in Years 10 and 11,” explains Martin Hughes, Principal of EtonHouse International School.